 The new school funding model introduced in 2014 incorporates loadings to address specific areas of disadvantage.
 The six areas of disadvantage are:

 - Indigenous students

 The majority of Independent schools are in transition to their new funding entitlement which means that most schools are not yet being funded according to the SRS funding formula.
-Further, subsequent changes made to the transition arrangements, which will now end with a partial transition in 2018, mean that most Independent schools will only ever receive a small proportion of the ‘loadings’ for disadvantage.
+Changes made to the SRS funding model now have all schools transitioning by 2027.

 Keeping up with cost increases